krishna1029l/Nearny_bussiness_mainproject/README.md

+I PERFOMRED THIS IN MY ANDROIS STUDIO
+YOU CAN FINE THE BUSSINESS(RESTAURANT)
 # Restaurant Finder Android App

 This app helps user to find restaurants with 0.5 to 50 km.
 User can add their favourite restaurant and view offline.